wso2-extensions/esb-connector-twitter/docs/message.md

 **Properties**
 * participant_id : `Required` - `String` - The User ID of the account this one-to-one Direct Message is to be sent to.
 * attachments : `Optional` - `Array` - A single Media ID being attached to the Direct Message.
 This field is required if text is not present.
-Currently Twitter supports only 1 attachment.
+Currently, Twitter supports only 1 attachment.
 * text : `Optional` - `String` - Text of the Direct Message being created.
 This field is required if attachments is not present.
 Text messages support up to 10,000 characters.

 **Sample request**